 Meet the SFIDA Cycling staff at Bilbao Airport (BIO) or at a designated hotel.
-Alternatively, you can try to fly into San Sebastian but this is a very small aiport and not reliable, just use this alternative if you plan to arrive a couple of days before the trip starts.
+Alternatively, you can try to fly into San Sebastian but this is a very small airport and not reliable, just use this alternative if you plan to arrive a couple of days before the trip starts.

 HOTEL: Hotel Andreinia

-Leaving our hotel, we will ride through the French Basque country until we get into the Pyrenean part.
-First, we will encounter the steep ramps of the Col d’Arthaburu, one of the hardest short climbs in the Pyrenees.
-The landscape here is magnificent.
-We will join the Col de Bagargui when the road widens.
+Leaving our hotel, we will ride through beautiful Basque landscapes until we start climbing.
+The first climb of the days is the Col d’Arthaburu, one of the hardest short climbs in the Pyrenees, with some sections over 20% gradient.
+The landscape here is lonely and magnificent, and the road narrow!

-Today’s ride is a tough one, the pacing is very important.
+Today’s ride is a tough one, pacing will be very important.

 HOTEL: Chateau d’Arance

 Today we are entering Tour de France territory.
-Famous climbs, integral to the history of this race, will come one after the other.
-We will feel like the Queen stage is never ending for the next three days.
+Famous Pyrenees climbs, integral to the history of this race, will come one after the other for the next three days.
+We will feel like the Queen stage is never-ending for us.